-As a longtime Voice and Diction professor, I know this isn't a gender-specific issue.
-Both women and men may have problems concerning vocal dynamism.
-My current client had a "small" voice, which was both underpowered and too light in tone and strength for someone of her age and position.
-Indeed, when she first heard herself on tape in our initial session, she exclaimed, "I sound like a little girl!"
+As a business coach specializing in Voice and Speech Improvement, I know this isn't gender-specific.
+Both women and men may have problems achieving vocal dynamism.
+My current client had a "small" voice: it was underpowered and too light for someone in authority.
+Indeed, when I first taped her leading a simulated business meeting, she exclaimed, "I sound like a little girl!"

-When I first started working as a speech coach twenty-three years ago, a consultant called me because potential clients would question his level of experience in initial phone calls.
+When I first started working as a speech coach almost thirty years ago, a consultant called me who was having problems with potential clients.
+They would question his level of experience in initial phone calls.
 "How long have you been doing this?" they would ask, and "How old are you?"
-When he walked into my office for the first time, I found myself facing a man in his 50s with white hair.
+When he walked into my office, I found myself facing a man in his 50s with white hair.

 So there's no doubt that your voice impacts perceptions of you.
-Here are three ways you can attain more of the voice of authority if you feel your voice isn't carrying its weight in terms of your professional success.
+Below are three ways you can attain the voice of authority if it isn't carrying its own weight in your professional success.

 If your voice isn't giving the impression of power, it's not entirely your fault.
 We live in an age where we simply don't need to project our voices the way we once did.
-Few of us work outside now where our voices need to carry across distances, or even in the marketplace or public square where commerce and politics necessitated voices that carried.
+Few of us work outside anymore, where our voices needed to carry across distances.

 It's all too easy now.
-Standing next to co-workers, or holding a cell phone two inches from our mouths have turned us into pale versions of the robust talkers we used to be.
-Yet to stand before your team in a meeting room or an audience in a conference hall is to grasp the need for your voice to convey both your message and your vitality as an influencer.
+Standing next to co-workers, holding a cell phone two inches from our mouths, or sitting two feet away from our web cams, we've turned into pale versions of the robust talkers we used to be.
+Yet our voices still needs to convey our vitality as speakers.
+(Here's my free resource, "Essential Speaking Tips for Video Conferences." )

 The place to start is with supported breath that can effortlessly project the fullness of your sound.
-Learn how to breath diaphragmatically.
 It is breath that creates the vocal energy you need to reach every part of your performance space, and to sound like you mean business.
+(And if you're nervous or anxious, here's how to use breathing to help control your fear of public speaking.)
 You literally need energy to energize listeners, and to make essential words heard.
 Remember: the most important words in English usually come at the end of the phrase.
-Invest yourself with full enough breath so you have the power to "punch" the idea or image embodied in those words.
+Invest yourself with enough breath so you have the power to "punch" the idea or image embodied in those words.

 One reason my recent client (and many others I've coached) had a voice that sounded too young is that she spoke with too much "head voice."
-A key distinction you should know about is the dichtomy between head voice and chest voice: one thin and lightweight, as if it consisted of air; and the other sounding as though it's been left in the basement like an old stuffed chair.
+A key distinction you should know about is the dichotomy between head voice and chest voice.
+If used exclusively, the former can come across as thin and lightweight; and the latter like an old stuffed chair left in the basement.

-Each of these voices has advantages and disadvantages.
-A principally head voice sounds young, bright, intelligent and lively, though its sound doesn't carry well and possesses no authority.
+Yet each of these voices has advantages and disadvantages.
+A strong head voice can sound young, bright, intelligent and lively (though its sound doesn't carry well and possesses no authority).
 The chest-voice speaker, on the other hand, has ample supplies of that last characteristic, though he or she seems to lack spontaneity and has a "fuddy-duddy" sound.